GiulioRossetti94/PyBondLab/docs/DataUncertaintyAnalysis_README.md

 `DataUncertaintyAnalysis` is a high-level tool for studying how **data filters** affect factor returns.
 It systematically tests multiple filter configurations (trimming, price exclusions, bounce-back exclusions, winsorization) across different holding periods, returning both **Ex-Ante (EA)** and **Ex-Post (EP)** factor returns.

+This is an advanced workflow built on top of the core formation engine.
+For the canonical first workflow, start with [docs/CoreWorkflow_README.md](CoreWorkflow_README.md).

 This is essential for understanding the robustness of trading strategies to data cleaning choices.

 ---